The Best Guide To Monte Alban, Mexico

 The Ball Court

-Just in the vicinity of the Main Plaza, amongst more elite residences and temples, lies a ballcourt.
-This ballcourt was used for different functions including ballgames and other sporting events, as well as cultural events, like festivals and musical performances.
+A ballcourt lies just in the vicinity of the Main Plaza, amongst more elite residences and temples.
+This ballcourt was used for different functions, including ballgames, other sporting events, and cultural events, like festivals and musical performances.

 North Platform

 The North Platform has a ceremonial area and an altar.
 When you walk into the North Plaza, find Stela 9, a stone pillar carved on four sides.
-Then walk up the reconstructed stairway to get to the top of the platform.
+Then, walk up the reconstructed stairway to the platform’s top.

 Tumba 104